g3tsyst3m/g3tsyst3m.github.io/_pages/about.markdown

 4c334a76596d4a705a53316a62334a735a58
 6b744d6d49784d54517a4d6a6376**

-> If interested, I'm also available to do consultation work and always considering prospective job opportunities.
+> As I mentioned earlier.
+I'm also available to do consultation work and always considering prospective job opportunities.
 If you have something you would like to collaborate on or interested in discussing work opportunities, please do reach out!
 The info below can be considered the abridged version of my CV for those interested:

-* Dedicated and results-driven information security leader with 12 years of experience designing and implementing comprehensive cybersecurity strategies.
+* Dedicated and results-driven information security leader with 12 years of experience designing and implementing comprehensive cybersecurity strategies in Healthcare and Higher Education.
 I lead a team of on-site and managed services security engineers, driving proactive threat management / threat detection/monitoring, incident response, and compliance with industry frameworks such as NIST, ISO 27001, and PCI DSS.

 * My expertise spans threat intelligence / threat detection / threat hunting, penetration testing, malware analysis/reverse engineering, and vulnerability / risk assessments.
 Skilled in leveraging cloud technologies to enhance security architectures, I collaborate seamlessly with key stakeholders to align security initiatives with organizational goals, ensuring resilience in an ever-evolving threat landscape.